 And that just about sums up my top tips for Warzone Solos.
 But if you’re interested in maximising your Warzone potential, be sure to check out all the combined wisdom of our Call Of Duty: Warzone guides series below!

-- Best Warzone loadouts - the very best loadouts and perks in Warzone.
+- Best Warzone loadout - the very best loadouts in Warzone.

 - Warzone weapon stats - the definitive Warzone weapon stats guide.